ThyW/der/README.md

 Template files are really just your config file, with parts added for `der` to distinguish, which parts should be put on which machine.

 ### Syntax
-Template files consist of normal text(parts of your configuration files, that you want to have on all the different machines) and so called `code blocks`.
-Code blocks are parts of the file which get included or excluded from the file, depending on the machine, or, the hostname for that fact.
+Template files are made up of normal text(parts of your configuration files, that you want to have on all the different machines) and so called `code blocks`.
+Code blocks are parts of the file which get included or excluded from the file, depending on the machine, or the hostname for that fact.
 Code blocks look like this:

 ```
 # Code blocks are declared by so, two @ followed by a list of comma separated values.